Marie Sklodowska Curie Postdoctoral Fellowships (Horizon Europe - European Commission)

 - Global Postdoctoral Fellowships (24 to 36 months), comprising a research phase in a third country followed by a mandatory 12-month return phase in an institution in the EU or an associated country.

-A unique institution in Europe, Inalco teaches and conducts research on the languages and societies of Central and Eastern Europe, the Middle East, Asia, Oceania, Africa and the peoples of the Americas, as well as on the geography, history, institutions and political, economic and social dynamics of the countries concerned.
+Inalco is a unique institution in Europe which teaches and conducts research on the languages and societies of Central and Eastern Europe, the Middle East, Asia, Oceania, Africa and the peoples of the Americas, as well as on the geography, history, institutions and political, economic and social dynamics of the countries concerned.

 Research is supported by 14 teams, half of which are under joint supervision with CNRS and IRD, covering all cultural areas and humanities and social sciences disciplines (history, anthropology, sociology, geography, political science, economics, linguistics and literature).
 This environment fully supports the priorities of MSCA actions: